-a) The Gratuity Trust in which company was making gratuity contribution was dissolved and Trust has refunded the amount pertains to the company but company has neither created any recognized gratuity fund Trust nor made any other arrangement to deposit this amount to any other recognized Gratuity Fund Trust.
-Our opinion is not qualified in respect of this matter.
-The auditor of subsidiary company has also given their emphasis of matter on same issue in subsidiary company.
-Our opinion is not qualified in respect of this matter.

-b) The bonus liability of Rupees 292.70 Thousand up to Financial Year 2020-21 is lying unpaid as on date.
+- a) The Gratuity Trust in which company was making gratuity contribution was dissolved and Trust has refunded the amount pertains to the company but company has neither created any recognized gratuity fund Trust nor made any other arrangement to deposit this amount to any other recognized Gratuity Fund Trust.
+Our opinion is not qualified in respect of this matter. - b) The bonus liability of Rupees 260.25 Thousand up to Financial Year 2021-22 is lying unpaid as on date.
 As per section 19 of the Payment of Bonus Act, 1965, the payment of bonus should be made within eight month from the close of the relevant financial year otherwise company would be subjected to penalty under section 28 of the Payment of Bonus Act, 1965.
 Our opinion is not qualified in respect of this matter.